 For years, casual drinkers didn’t appreciate the important role tonic water plays in a gin and tonic.
 Any cheap tonic would suffice in the minds of many, or worse, bartenders would just fill a glass with soda water that included no trace of quinine, the key ingredient in tonic water.
 But companies like Charleston’s Jack Rudy Cocktail Co., Austin’s Liber & Co. and Atlanta’s 18.21 Bitters are working to change all that.
 All three are producing great tonic syrups (in addition to other cocktails ingredients) that can help take your at-home gin and tonic to the next level.

-The basic difference between tonic syrup and tonic water is mostly water, and these three companies make a non-carbonated concentrate which lasts longer since it doesn’t go flat once opened.
-Just mix it with soda water (like the kind made in a Sodastream, for instance) and you’ve got fresh, flavorful tonic water ready for mixing.
+The basic difference between tonic syrup and tonic water is mostly water, and these three companies make a non-carbonated concentrate, which lasts longer since it doesn’t go flat once opened.
+Just mix it with soda water and you’ve got fresh, flavorful tonic water ready for mixing.

 Have a look below at what makes each tonic syrup distinct: